MarcDerhammer/DiscordAIBot/README.md

 ### Required

 - `OPENAI_API_KEY`: Your API key for OpenAI, used to authenticate with the OpenAI API.
+[More info](https://openai.com/blog/openai-api)
 - `DISCORD_TOKEN`: Your Discord Bot token, required for the bot to function within your server.
 - `LANGUAGE_MODEL`: The OpenAI language model you wish to use, such as `gpt-3.5-turbo`.
 - `ERROR_RESPONSE`: The message the bot will send when there's an error in processing the user's input.